Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/west-workspace.md

 ### Source location:

 - **Minimal from template**:
-Import the west workspace from internal templates provided by Zephyr Workbench.
+Import the west workspace from internal templates provided by Workbench for Zephyr.
 The sources are fetched from repositories.

   * Most of the time, you won't need to change the Path value.
 It indicated the parent URL where every Zephyr related repositories are.